Allegiant Travel (NASDAQ:ALGT) PT Raised to $290.00 at Raymond James

-Allegiant Travel (NASDAQ:ALGT) had its price target boosted by analysts at Raymond James from $230.00 to $290.00 in a research note issued to investors on Monday, Stock Target Advisor reports.
-The brokerage currently has a “strong-buy” rating on the transportation company’s stock.
-Raymond James’ price target suggests a potential upside of 17.60% from the stock’s previous close.
+Allegiant Travel (NASDAQ:ALGT) had its target price raised by analysts at Raymond James from $230.00 to $290.00 in a research note issued on Monday, Benzinga reports.
+The firm currently has a “strong-buy” rating on the transportation company’s stock.
+Raymond James’ price target would indicate a potential upside of 18.81% from the company’s previous close.

-ALGT has been the subject of a number of other research reports.
-The Goldman Sachs Group lifted their price objective on shares of Allegiant Travel from $156.00 to $278.00 and gave the company a “neutral” rating in a report on Tuesday, March 16th.
-Bank of America lowered Allegiant Travel from a “buy” rating to a “neutral” rating in a research report on Friday, January 8th.
-Wolfe Research raised Allegiant Travel from an “underweight” rating to a “market weight” rating and boosted their target price for the stock from $200.00 to $238.00 in a research note on Friday, March 5th.
-Morgan Stanley raised their price target on Allegiant Travel from $190.00 to $300.00 and gave the stock an “overweight” rating in a report on Monday, March 15th.
-Finally, Cowen raised Allegiant Travel from a “market perform” rating to an “outperform” rating and set a $214.00 price objective for the company in a research note on Monday, January 11th.
-One equities research analyst has rated the stock with a sell rating, three have given a hold rating, six have issued a buy rating and one has assigned a strong buy rating to the stock.
-The company has a consensus rating of “Buy” and an average price target of $212.90.
+ALGT has been the subject of several other reports.
+Morgan Stanley lifted their price target on shares of Allegiant Travel from $190.00 to $300.00 and gave the company an “overweight” rating in a research note on Monday, March 15th.
+The Goldman Sachs Group boosted their target price on shares of Allegiant Travel from $156.00 to $278.00 and gave the company a “neutral” rating in a research note on Tuesday, March 16th.
+Deutsche Bank Aktiengesellschaft increased their price target on shares of Allegiant Travel from $250.00 to $285.00 and gave the stock a “buy” rating in a report on Wednesday, April 14th.
+Wolfe Research raised shares of Allegiant Travel from an “underweight” rating to a “market weight” rating and upped their price objective for the company from $200.00 to $238.00 in a research note on Friday, March 5th.
+Finally, Barclays increased their price target on shares of Allegiant Travel from $237.00 to $300.00 and gave the company an “overweight” rating in a research report on Thursday.
+One research analyst has rated the stock with a sell rating, three have given a hold rating, six have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+The stock has a consensus rating of “Buy” and a consensus target price of $231.40.

 Allegiant Travel Company Profile